 First, the fructose conflation.
 Studies performed with lab animals indicated eating diets high in fructose could lead to excessive weight gain, insulin resistance, high blood pressure and high triglycerides -- all bad things.
 Since "fructose" sounds a lot like "high fructose corn syrup" and nothing like "regular sugar," some people conflate the two and decide HFCS is dangerous, but that somehow sugar isn't so bad.
 (Conflation and confusion in nutrition isn't all that unusual -- a similar thing happened with carrageenan and poligeenan, as well as a concern over hexane in veggie burgers.)

 How much is too much?
-That depends on your overall daily calorie needs, but you can probably have about 100 to 200 discretionary calories to spend on a few grams of sugar or HFCS every day (each gram has four calories -- here's how you convert grams of sugar to teaspoons).
+That depends on your overall daily calorie needs, but you can probably have about 100 to 200 discretionary calories to spend on a few grams of sugar or HFCS every day.

 Forshee RA, Storey ML, Allison DB, Glinsmann WH, Hein GL, Lineback DR, Miller SA, Nicklas TA, Weaver GA, White JS.
 "A critical examination of the evidence relating high fructose corn syrup and weight gain."
 Crit Rev Food Sci Nutr.
 2007;47(6):561-82.